 - Reservations where the check-in date is after August 31, 2020: Currently, the company does not offer full refunds for these, even if the booking was made before March 14.
 Guests are encouraged to check the Airbnb website for updates regarding these dates.

 - Reservations where the check-in date has passed: If someone's check-in date has already arrived and they have not yet canceled it, no refund is given to them for not availing their accommodation.

-How Long Does It Take For A Refund To Come Through?
+How Long Does It Take For An Airbnb Refund To Come Through?